Naveenkumar-Nuggu/project-charter-template/index.md

    1. A public user can access the content published on the application with limitations.
    2. A public user can also subscribe for the events by giving their email ID.
    3. A public user can also check the calender events.
+   4. A public user can request for information like booking the training rooms etc via a request form which will be delivered to the
+   Hughes Field House admin team through an email.